scaffoldly/deploy-action/src/templates/roleSetup.md

    - For the **Provider URL**: `https://token.actions.githubusercontent.com`
    - For the **Audience**: `sts.amazonaws.com`

-2. Create or update a role in AWS IAM with the following trust relationship:
+2. Create or update a role in AWS IAM with the following **Trust Policy**:

    ```
    {